piakushin/tic-tac-near/README.md

 6. Now you can start the game.
 It will start stream of tokens back to the second player's account.
-The faster the first player will make it's turn, the less tokens will the second sucker recieve and vice versa.
+The faster the first player will make it's turn, the less tokens will the second recieve and vice versa.
 ```sh
 near call tic-tac-near.YOURNAME.testnet start\
     --accountId YOURNAME.testnet \